StevenBlack/vocab/million-dollar-words.md

 ### wizened
 Dried up and shriveled.
 An apple left in the sun too long is dried up; an old man's wrinkled face is wizened.
-Pronounced WIZ-END.

 ### worm